 About 1.5% of people experience symptoms at some point in their lives, with roughly equal rates in men and women.
-Unfortunately, the separate ways that men and women experience the disorder lead men to treatment a lot less frequently than women because men are much less likely than women to be open about their traumas.
-Their dissocative symptoms can translate into violence and criminal behavior more often than those of women, although both are more likely to be a danger to themselves than to anyone else.
+Unfortunately, the separate ways that men and women experience the disorder lead men to treatment a lot less frequently than women.
+Men are much less likely than women to be open about their traumas.
+Their dissocative symptoms can translate into violence and criminal behavior more often than those of women.
+However, both are more likely to be a danger to themselves than to anyone else.

 Early, severe trauma